lrusso/Emulatrix/README.md

 - To play a Nintendo ROM select a .NES file from your hard drive.

+- To play a Super Nintendo ROM select a .SMC file from your hard drive.

 - To play a GameBoy ROM select a .GB file from your hard drive.

 - To play a GameBoy Color ROM select a .GBC file from your hard drive.